JohnTelford/mkdocs/docs/workstations.md

 Apple products prices may be higher than their competitors.
 It is mitigated by the quality of hardware and software, robustness, security, and vendor support.

 Any web developer workstation downtime is expensive.
 The advantages of Apple products are robustness, reliability, security, speed, vendor hardware and software support, and relative ease of use.
-Apple has responsibility for maintaining hardware and software products from sale to retirement.
+Apple has responsibility for maintaining their hardware and software products from sale to retirement.
 Apple Stores and other services are equipped to diagnose and repair Apple products.

 Operating systems updates have been free for years, and work when applied.

 Apple continues to have the highest customer satisfaction in the industry.

 ---